-The idea is that you get the concentrate and empty plastic bottles and dilute the concentrate following the instructions on their website (or here).
+The idea is that you get the concentrate and empty plastic or glass bottles and dilute the concentrate following the instructions on their website (or here).
 This allows you to make cleaners for various purposes.
 To clarify, the bottles are not a must for the purchase, but they are convenient for dilution because of the different markings they have for various purposes.

 In its concept, this concentrate works similarly to Dr. Bronner’s Castile Soap.
 The difference is that Dr. Bronner’s main ingredient is saponified soap, which doesn’t work well with hard water.
 On the other hand, the Branch Basics concentrate has safe non-petroleum surfactants that are used even in kids’ shampoos and work well in cleaners.

 Conclusion about safe cleaning products

 In conclusion, to determine if a product is safe, we must always read the ingredients.
-The Branch Basics all-purpose concentrate’s ingredients put it into the category of non-toxic cleaning products.
+The Branch Basics all-purpose concentrate’s ingredients put it into the category of green cleaning products.
 You can buy it on the Branch Basics website.
 Please use the discount code READ15 to get 15% off through the end of August 2020.
-Also, there are many other toxic free options for household and cosmetic products in my Shop.
+Also, there are many other toxic-free options for household and cosmetic products in my Shop.
 In addition, if you are considering a purchase but are not sure about the ingredients, I can assist you in making your decision via a private consultation.